Tuesday, August 6, 2024

 I had to chew on this for years, because people can be radical followers of some pretty awful characters.
 Why would they be so blind to the character of their heroes?

-It seems consistent now, that it's down to two factors.
+It seems consistent now if one focuses on two factors.

 The perceptions don't even have to be correct.
 Sometimes confidence masquerades as competence.
 In politics, business, religion, or social life the bombastic and dynamic personality is often chosen over the quietly competent because confidence looks like competence to the outsider.